Clear Hazardous Material

-In Phase II, Federal, State, and local officials are coordinaing to conduct fire - related debris removal, including the building's foundation, from your property.
+In Phase II, Federal, State, and local officials coordinate fire-related debris removal, including the building's foundation, from the property.
 There are two options available to residents.
-Option One is FREE for residents who opt-in and qualify for the government-sponsored Fire Debris Removal program.
-Option Two is for residents who opt-out or do not qualify for the Fire Debris Removal Program (Option 1).
-View this video to help explain Phase II.
+Option 1 is FREE for residents who opt-in and qualify for the Government-Sponsored Fire Debris and Hazard Tree Removal program.
+Option 2 is for residents who elect not to participate or do not qualify for the Government-Sponsored Fire Debris and Hazard Tree Removal Program (Option 1).

-Option 1: Residents who opt-in for Government Program (Recommended)
+Option 1: Residents who opt-in and qualify for the Government-Sponsored Fire Debris and Hazard Tree Removal Program (Recommended)

-California Department of Resources Recycling and Recovery (CalRecycle) in coordination with LA County Public Works, will provide private property debris removal services to residents who elect government-assisted debris removal.
+California Department of Resources Recycling and Recovery (CalRecycle) in coordination with Los Angeles County Public Works, will provide private property debris removal services to residents who elect government-assisted debris removal.

-- There is no cost to the property owner for this work, but residents must opt-in to the program to participate.
+- There is no cost to the property owner for this work, but they must opt-in to the program to participate.

-- Residents who opt-in to this program will be required to provide consent to access property through a right-of-entry form that will be administered by the County or local jurisdiction.
+- Residents who opt-in to this program will be required to provide consent to access property through a Right-of-Entry (ROE) form that will be administered by the County or local jurisdiction.

-Step 1: Download and complete the Right of Entry Permit for Debris Removal Form (English) or (Spanish)
+Step 1: Download and complete the Right of Entry for Debris Removal Form

-Option 2: Residents who opt-out or do not qualify for the Fire Debris Removal program
+Option 2: Residents who opt-out or do not qualify for the Fire Debris and Hazard Tree Removal Program

-Residents are strongly encouraged to participate in the government-assisted debris removal program.
+Residents are strongly encouraged to participate in the Government-Sponsored Program.
 This will be a much more streamlined process and no-fee will be administered.
 However, residents may choose to remove non-hazardous debris from their properties in the following ways: